llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-designated-initializers.rst

     The value `false` specifies that even initializers for aggregate types with only a single element should be checked.
 The default value is `true`.

+.. option:: RestrictToPODTypes

+    The value `true` specifies that only Plain Old Data (POD) types shall be checked.
+This makes the check applicable to even older C++ standards.
+    The default value is `false`.